-There’s a decent chance the estate tax threshold will eventually come down from its current all-time high of $11.7 million per person.
+There's a decent chance the estate tax threshold will eventually come down from its current all-time high of $12.92 million per person in 2023.
 Further, the number of millionaires in the world is expected to continue growing.

-Therefore, using a 529 plan to reduce the value of your estate by the time you pass may help you save on taxes.
-After all, who wants to pay a 40% death tax rate when you could help fund a loved one’s education in a tax-efficient manner?
+Therefore, using a 529 plan to reduce the value of your estate may help you save on taxes.
+After all, who wants to pay a 40% death tax rate?
+It's better to help fund a loved one's education in a tax-efficient manner.

 To recap, 529 plans are funded with after-tax dollars just like a Roth IRA.
 The money gets to grow tax-free.
 All money taken out—including investment gains—is tax-free as long as it is spent on qualified education expenses such as tuition, room and board, books and supplies.